Chatral Sangye Dorje: Dharma activities outside Tibet

 In 1958, Chatral Rinpoche left Tibet for Bhutan where he travelled to Paro Taktsang and other places associated with Guru Rinpoche.
 He then moved to India, where he restored a small temple in Jorebungalow near Darjeeling.
 He turned the temple into a three-year meditation retreat center for Longchen Nyinthig practice.
 This was the first such center built by a Tibetan outside of Tibet.
 Chatral Sangye Dorje further established retreat centers in Sikkim, Godawari, Yolmo and Pharping.

 In 1960, Chatral Sangye Dorje visited some of the Buddhist pilgrimage sites in India.
 In 1968, Chatral Sangye Dorje met American Trappist monk Father Thomas Merton.
 Chatral Sangye Dorje and Merton exchanged conversations on philosophical and spiritual aspects of Christianity and Buddhism.
 As they split, Merton remarked, "That’s the greatest man I ever met.
 That’s my teacher."

 On request of Lungten Tulku, Chatral Sangye Dorje visited Bhutan in 1988.
 He petitioned His Majesty King Jigme Singye Wangchuk for construction of retreat center in Beyul Langdra.
 The retreat center is now headed by Lungten Tulku.

+In 1992, he meet Paramhamsa Yogiraj Balkrishnananda, a nepalese hindu saint.
+During their conversation, they engaged in a profound discussion about the experience of Transcendental Atiyoga.
+Following this enlightening dialogue, he conferred upon Balkrishnananda the esteemed title of "Sangay Rangdrol”(སངས་རྒྱསརང་གྲོལ).

 A close disciple of Dudjom Rinpoche, Chatral Sangye Dorje was empowered as the Vajra Regent of Dudjom Rinpoche.
 He recognized Sangye Pema Zhepa, the grandson of Dudjom Rinpoche, as the reincarnation or yangsi of Dudjom Rinpoche in 1990.
 He presided over the enthronement of Dudjom Yangsi in 1994, and passed on the teachings of the Dudjom Tersar cycle to his master's reincarnation.
 Chatral Sangye Dorje himself looked over the education of Dudjom Yangsi.
 Dudjom Rinpoche considers Chatral Rinpoche to be his root guru.

 Chatral Sangye Dorje was very selective when it came to his students, and as such had only a handful of students, despite being famed for his Dharma activities all around the world.
 This allowed Chatral Sangye Dorje to spend more time in retreats.
 Every 15th and 30th day of the lunar month, Chatral Sangye Dorje would release thousands of fishes rescued from fisheries into Trishuli River near Pharphing or into Teesta River near Siliguri.
 He also rescued animals from slaughterhouses, paying money to the owners for the rescued animals.